united-manufacturing-hub/benthos-umh/tag_processor_plugin/README.md

         msg.meta.level2 = "SpecialArea";
         msg.meta.tagName = "humidity";

-    # If the folder starts with "OEE", set level2 accordingly
+    # If the virtualPath starts with "OEE", set level2 accordingly
-    - if: msg.meta.folder.startsWith("OEE")
+    - if: msg.meta.virtualPath.startsWith("OEE")
       then: |
         msg.meta.level2 = "OEEArea";

-    # If the folder starts with "folderA", set tagName from opcua_tag_name if available
+    # If the virtualPath includes "production", set tagName from opcua_tag_name if available
-    - if: msg.meta.folder.includes("folderA")
+    - if: msg.meta.virtualPath.includes("production")
       then: |
-        msg.meta.tagName = msg.meta.opcua_tag_name || "defaultTagFromFolderA";
+        msg.meta.tagName = msg.meta.opcua_tag_name || "defaultTagFromProduction";

   # Advanced processing is executed after all conditions have been processed
   advancedProcessing: |